-Einancial assets at amortised cost: These assets are subsequently measured at amortised cost using the effective profit method.
-The amortised cost is reduced for impairment losses.
-Profit income, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss and other comprehensive income.
-Any gain or loss on de-recognition is recognised in the statement of profit or loss and other comprehensive income.
+Financial assets at amortized cost: These assets are subsequently measured at amortized cost using the effective profit method.
+The amortized cost is reduced for impairment losses.
+Profit income, foreign exchange gains and losses and impairment are recognized in the statement of profit or loss and other comprehensive income.
+Any gain or loss on de-recognition is recognized in the statement of profit or loss and other comprehensive income.